vinpereira/locaweb-test/README.md

 #### Ruby
 I chose Ruby for two reasons:
 - It is the main programming language at Locaweb
-- It is my favorite language (Although I could have done this project with Node.js or Python -- my other favorites)
+- It is my favorite language (although I could have done this project with Node.js or Python -- my other favorites)

 #### RSpec, Cucumber, and Webmock
 I have a strong experience with tests (academic and professional) and I like both.
 So I used them.
-Yes, I could use just one of them (for this project I would prefer to use RSpec) but I chose to show both of them here in my code.
+Yes, I could have used just one of them (for this project I would prefer to use RSpec) but I chose to show both of them here in my code.

 This was my first time using Webmock.
 Since Locaweb Tweets changes every time I make a request, I realized that it was necessary to mock some data and simulate (stub) a request to test my methods always with this mocked data.
 For my first time with this library, I could say that I liked.